ProSelect on Windows 10

 If still not resolved, then it may be your Anti-virus/security software that you have installed.
 If so, please try turning it off or adjusting the settings to "allow" ProSelect.exe to run.

-Quicktime is used by ProSelect on Windows machines to import .psd files and for slideshow movie exporting.
+Quicktime is used by ProSelect v2016r1 and earlier on Windows computers to import .psd files and for slideshow movie exporting.
 If you are wishing to install Quicktime on a complete new computer or fresh install that is running Windows 10.x (same for Windows 8.x), then you may receive the error "Quicktime 7 requires that your computer is running Windows Vista or Windows 7"

 This is due to a recent change by Apple with latest Quicktime v7.7.7 release (and possibly newer).